tuvaluboy/bci_finalproject/README.md

 <br>
 Overall, the combination of time-frequency analysis, PSD, and ERSP provided a comprehensive analysis of the EEG data for the three channels of interest.
 This suite of analyses can be invaluable in understanding both the temporal and spectral dynamics of brain activity, and in characterizing how the brain responds to specific events or stimuli.

+## Surveying and Analyzing existing literature

+The research studies on brain-computer interfaces (BCIs) and emotion recognition has grown a lot over the past decade.
+Many scientists and engineers have begin to explore the potential of BCIs in many application areas, including mental health and emotion regulation.

+### 1.Brain Computer Interfaces (BCI)
+BCIs have generated a lot of interest in recent years, as they promise to offer new ways to interact with environmental and technological systems directly through brain signals.
+BCI technology has been studied for a variety of applications, including assistive technology, gaming, and mental health (Wolpaw et al., 2002; Lotte et al., 2018).

+### 2.Recognition and regulation of emotions.
+Emotion recognition is a very complex cognitive process that allows us to identify and understand the emotions of others, which is essential for interpersonal communication and mental health (Kret & De Gelder, 2012).
+Studies have found that emotion regulation, which involves managing and responding to emotional experiences, is critical to mental health and well-being (Gross, 2014).
+Therefore, the recognition and regulation of emotions are vital in the search for better mental health interventions.
+Which can be of crucial help because mental issues on peoples due to emotions is a problem that has been on a rise in the recent years.

+### 3.EEG for emotion recognition
+EEG-based emotion detection has received increasing attention due to its potential to provide real-time objective indicators of emotional states.
+Scientists like Lin et al. (2010) and Koelstra et al. (2012) demonstrated the viability of using EEG signals for emotion detection and found that they are less susceptible to subjective interpretation than facial expressions or tones of voice.

+### 4.Dimensional model for emotion recognition.
+The dimensional model, which represents emotions in a coordinated space, has been widely used due to its intuitive nature.
+Several studies (Russell, 1980; Posner et al., 2005) have used this model and have highlighted its effectiveness in capturing the continuity and interrelationship of emotional experiences.

+### 5.Deep learning in EEG emotion recognition
+Deep learning algorithms have shown considerable success in various applications, including EEG emotion detection.
+Traditional machine learning methods often require manual feature extraction, which can be time consuming and error prone.
+However, deep learning provides automatic feature extraction and end-to-end classification, leading to better results (Cecotti & Graser, 2011; Bashivan et al., 2015).

+The combination of BCI, emotion detection and regulation, EEG signals, dimensional modeling, and deep learning appears to be a promising avenue for further research.
+The next challenge is to effectively integrate these components to create a reliable and effective system for mental health applications.

+## References
+- Bashivan, P., Rish, I., Yeasin, M., & Codella, N. (2015).
+Learning Representations from EEG with Deep Recurrent-Convolutional Neural Networks. arXiv preprint arXiv:1511.06448.
+- Cecotti, H., & Graser, A. (2011).
+Convolutional neural networks for P300 detection with application to brain-computer interfaces.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 33(3), 433-445.
+- Gross, J. J. (2014).
+Emotion regulation: Conceptual and empirical foundations.
+In Handbook of emotion regulation (2nd ed., pp. 3-20).
+Guilford Press.
+- Koelstra, S., Mühl, C., Soleymani, M., Lee, J. S., Yazdani, A., Ebrahimi, T., ... & Patras, I. (2012).
+DEAP: A database for emotion analysis; using physiological signals.
+IEEE Transactions on Affective Computing, 3(1), 18-31.
+- Kret, M. E., & De Gelder, B. (2012).
+A review on sex differences in processing emotional signals.
+Neuropsychologia, 50(7), 1211-1221.
+- Lin, Y. P., Wang, C. H., Jung, T. P., Wu, T. L., Jeng, S. K., Duann, J. R., & Chen, J. H. (2010).
+EEG-based emotion recognition in music listening.
+IEEE Transactions on Biomedical Engineering, 57(7), 1798-1806.
+- Lotte, F., Bougrain, L., Cichocki, A., Clerc, M., Congedo, M., Rakotomamonjy, A., & Yger, F. (2018).
+A review of classification algorithms for EEG-based brain–computer interfaces: a 10-year update.
+Journal of neural engineering, 15(3), 031005.
+- Posner, J., Russell, J. A., & Peterson, B. S. (2005).
+The circumplex model of affect: An integrative approach to affective neuroscience, cognitive development, and psychopathology.
+Development and psychopathology, 17(3), 715-734.
+- Russell, J. A. (1980).
+A circumplex model of affect.
+Journal of personality and social psychology, 39(6), 1161.
+- Wolpaw, J. R., Birbaumer, N., McFarland, D. J., Pfurtscheller, G., & Vaughan, T. M. (2002).
+Brain–computer interfaces for communication and control.
+Clinical neurophysiology, 113(6), 767-791.